 - FICA Tax Payable: This includes both employee and employer Social Security and Medicare taxes that are outstanding; half is deducted from employee pay, and the other half is a business expense.

-- 401(k) or Retirement Benefit Premiums Payable: This account consists of deposits employees make to their 401(k) accounts; you can also deposit any contribution your business is matching into this account; the money should stay in the account until you pay it out.
+- 401(k) or Retirement Benefit Premiums Payable: This account consists of deposits employees make to their 401(k) accounts; you can also deposit any contribution your business is matching into this account.

-- Health Insurance Payable: This account should hold any employee insurance premiums plus health insurance premiums that have been recorded as an expense to the business but is still waiting to be paid.
+- Health Insurance Payable: This account should hold any employee insurance premiums plus health insurance premiums that have been recorded as an expense to the business but are still waiting to be paid.

-2. Create Transaction Labels to Separate Employee and Employer Payroll Liability Transactions
+Step 2: Create Transaction Labels to Separate Employee & Employer Payroll Liability Transactions

 QuickBooks allows you to assign transaction labels, so you should consider identifying employee and employer funds (EE can be short for employee, and ER can represent employer contributions).
 This will help you organize data much faster when you need to research payroll liabilities.

-Reconciling items are transactions that may not be showing in the general ledger correctly or at all.
+Reconciling Items: These are transactions that may not be showing in the general ledger correctly or at all.
 You’ll recognize reconciling items because they won’t clear out of the account smoothly or in a timely manner.

 The great thing about using QuickBooks is that it makes it easy to reconcile your payroll liability accounts.
 You can print payroll reports using its payroll feature and make any adjustments to the general ledger within the same software.
 To get started, you’ll need reports from both the general ledger and the payroll software.